Aqua-0/Pokemon_Star_Console_Edition/README.md

 # Pokemon Star v0.2: Console Edition
-# Note: This guide is currently undergoing renovations! #
-RadoMiami was updating this guide, but then he got sleepy and decided to go to bed.
-In the meantime, please ignore the below instructions.

 Taking Pokemon Star v0.2, made by Rusyaas and turning it into a console-playable state.
-WARNING: If you have already downloaded Pokemon Ultra Moon, make (ABSOL)UTELY SURE that you have changed the Title ID of the final rom you'll have.
-Otherwise, you may find that either your Pokemon Star spliced together ROM won't install or your vanilla Ultra Moon suddenly dissapears after installing.
-(The guide does NOT go over this, so you're unfortunately in the woods for now.)
-Furthermore, this WILL take a long time.
-Be prepared to bring your breakfast and lunch to your computer desk.
+WARNING: If you have already downloaded Pokemon Ultra Moon (not using a cart), make (ABSOL)UTELY SURE that you do ALL the instructions later on.
+Without, bad things may happen...

 # Prerequisites #

 A homebrewed 3DS on the latest version of Luma3DS with boot9strap (If you haven't homebrewed your 3DS yet, follow 3ds.guide to join the party.)
-Your 3DS SD Card must have at least 4GB of space.
+Your 3DS SD Card must have at least 8GB of space.
 Your PC must have at least 12GB of space.
 (The rom hack won't take all this space for long, it will be reclaimed soon afterwards.)
 A computer that can access your SD card (You're probably reading this readme on that computer.)
 Basic knowledge on how to use GodMode9, Checkpoint, and HackingToolkit9DS.
 (You should have the first two, the third is at https://github.com/Asia81/HackingToolkit9DS-Deprecated-/releases).